This is a guest post by Ramanathan Murthy. If you’d like to contribute to our blog, feel free to get in touch with us.

 Phase-by-Phase Magento 2 Migration Plan

-To begin with, audit your extensions.
-Perform a thorough check on your existing extensions which can identify the least used, or unused extensions which can be discarded.
+To begin with, audit your extensions with a focus on Magento 2.4.8 compatibility.
+Perform a thorough check on your existing extensions, which can identify the least-used or unused extensions that can be discarded.

 Additionally, you might require only specific data from extension databases to be migrated.
 Make a note of everything that’s required.